 - drive time today is appx 7 hours

 - Visit the underground city of Derinkuyu – a man-made marvel that descends 60m below the surface

-- Drive across the stunning Eastern Taurus Mountains to Kahta
+Today we drive (appx 7 hours) across the stunning Eastern Taurus Mountains to Kahta.

 Day 18 - Istanbul